-The private and incapacitating social anxiety character implies that it is a very hard condition to comprehend except if you yourself have it.
-Even so, knowing more about this particular mental illness and its presentation can definitely help you identify common ground with people, whether or not you have the disorder.
+The private and incapacitating social anxiety character implies that it is a very hard disorder to comprehend except if you yourself have it.
+Even so, knowing more about this particular mental illness and its presentation can definitely help you identify common ground with people, whether or not you have the disorder or other anxiety disorders.

 The disorder may be specific or general.
 Individuals with generalized social anxiety are not comfortable in almost every social situation, from presenting to lining up in a supermarket.
 Those with more specific social anxieties, on the other hand, might get tense only in specific circumstances, like when sending an email or making a call.

-It’s a fact that social phobia negatively affects an individual’s quality of life if it’s left unmanaged.
+According to the National Institute of Mental Health, it’s a fact that social phobia negatively affects an individual’s quality of life if it’s left unmanaged.
 Notwithstanding its extreme character, though, SAD is not as rare as we often think.
-In America, SAD impacts almost 7% of the population, about 15 million adults.
+SAD impacts almost 7% of the population in America, about 15 million adults.

 Frequently Asked Questions